 Check out The Judy Room’s Annie Get Your Gun Filmography Page here.

-November 17, 1948: It was a busy day on the MGM Recording Stage for the production of In The Good Old Summertime.
-Judy pre-recorded: “Play That Barbershop Chord” (with The King’s Men); “I Don’t Care”; and the unused “Finale/In The Good Old Summertime” (also with The King’s Men and co-star Van Johnson).
+November 17, 1948: A second busy day in a row for Judy on the MGM Recording Stage for the production of In the Good Old Summertime.
+She pre-recorded: “Play That Barbershop Chord” (with The King’s Men); “I Don’t Care”; and the unused “Finale/In The Good Old Summertime” (also with The King’s Men and co-star Van Johnson).
 Van Johnson also pre-recorded his short opening of “Put Your Arms Around Me, Honey” with Roger Edens at the piano.
 The bulk of the song (Judy’s vocal) was pre-recorded the previous day (November 16th).

 Listen to “I Don’t Care” here: